 A very funny anecdote told by Andy about Birgit, my countrywoman was when in one performance of Turandot the conductor Zubin Mehta, got lost in his conducting since he insisted on conducting without a score.
 Birgit noticed it right away and sang louder than ever before to get the music back on track.
 With her powerful soprano, I can well believe that she could come to the rescue of the lost conductor.

-It is a well-known fact that hardlt antbody could get along with Rudolph Bing.
+It is a well-known fact that hardly anybody could get along with Rudolph Bing.
 Andy himself could also be difficult to get along with.
 And that must have been the reason why Andy and Sharon one day decided to leave NY City for Paris.
-I don’t know any of the details behind their move to Paris, since at least Andy didn’t even speak French.
+I don’t know any of the details behind their move to Paris, somewhat surprising since at least Andy didn’t even speak French at the time.
 Andy got a job right away at l’Ecole Centrale and Sharon performed for some time in a French TV ballet program.
 The program was however withdrawn and from then on, Sharon too became an English teacher.

 Andy’s other passion, along with literature and music, was baseball.
 He played with an American team somewhere on the western outskirts of Paris.
 I have no idea who they played against, but Andy was a true baseball fan.
 After New York City, the couple probably went through some difficult periods and their marriage ended in divorce some time in the 70s.
 Sharon was a highly sensitive woman and Andy could have a very short fuse.
 I was told that she had moved back to New York City and was remarried to, as I remember, a New York Times theater critic and I do hope she lived a good life in spite of the interruption of her ballet career.
 She was, and is of course, a very lovable woman.